 Step 3: Install the Side and Back Supports

 I began by attaching the furring strips to the left and right walls.
 First, I drilled one wood screw into each strip, and I used a level to make sure it was straight, and then secured it with additional screws.
 Once the side supports were up, I moved to the back wall and repeated the process.
-These supports are crucial, as they’ll hold the weight of your shelves.
+These supports are crucial when learning how to build closet shelves, as they’ll hold the weight of your shelves.

 Step 4: Add the Shelves